 This is another trace mineral important for reducing oxidative stress and promoting muscle-building enzyme reactions.
 Although it’s found in foods like clams, mussels, and soybeans, supplementation is a good idea as it can boost recovery after strenuous exercise.
 [21, 22]

 Chromium doesn’t help with muscle building directly.
 Why was it included in our multivitamin formula, then?
 Because it balances blood sugar levels and helps promote healthy fat loss when cutting.
 Chromium’s effects on blood sugar levels also help you stay motivated and mentally sharp, due to how it offsets the infamous afternoon energy crash.
 [23, 24]

 Molybdenum plays a role in numerous enzymatic reactions in your body, including muscle building.
 This trace mineral might not get mentioned in the bodybuilding world often, but its importance for overall athletic function can’t be overstated.
 [25, 26]

 Male Support Blend (170mg)

 Consisting of powerful antioxidants Lutein and Lycopene, along with Stinging Nettle Extract and Saw Palmetto.
 This natural blend of ingredients is designed to boost male vitality across the board.
+Perfect for bodybuilders.
 While the antioxidants protect cells in your testes from damage, herbs such as Stinging Nettle contribute to increased testosterone levels by reducing inflammation in the body.

 We’ve created this blend with a simple goal; to help you stay healthy when you need it the most; aka, when cutting weight or preparing for a show.
 Hard training can take its toll on the body, and when coupled with a low calorie diet, your immune function can suffer.
 Our Immune blend makes sure that doesn’t happen - helping you to perform at your best all-year round.